Unforgiveness – Part 1

-- Our forgiveness compared to God’s forgives of us is miniscule.
+- Our forgiveness compared to God’s forgiveness of us is miniscule

 - Unforgiveness will hand you over to the tormentor.
-If you want to invite demonic oppression into your life, here is the way to open the door right open.
+If you want to invite demonic oppression into your life, here is the way to leave the door right open

 Unforgiveness is like taking poison and hoping your enemy will die.

 Verse 35 says we need to “forgive your brother or sister from your heart.”